Stop Asking Me Questions

 Tim walked down the road to Susan’s house again.
 He decided he’d keep trying until she opened the door.
 Then he would ask her what was going on.

-There’s nothing wrong with Scenario 1 except it suggests that Tim is a bit feeble and aimless.
+There’s nothing wrong with Scenario 1, except it suggests that Tim is feeble and aimless.
 Scenario 1 feels passive, while Scenario 2 feels active.
 Active writing is generally preferred over passive writing.

 Perhaps you want Tim to be uncertain and hesitant.
 Fine!
-Then find some other way to show his uncertainty through his actions and thoughts.
+Find some other way to show his uncertainty through his actions.
+You've heard the phrase, "Actions speak louder than words?"
+The literary variant says, "Actions are better than thoughts."

 Perfect timing

-As your story slips along the page, try to answer your readers’ questions the moment they pop into their heads.
-Yes, it’s mind-reading and it requires special powers.
-Unlike fictional wizards and Nordic demigods, writers really are magical.
+As your story glides along the page, answer your readers’ questions the moment they pop into their heads.
+Yes, it’s mind-reading, and it requires special powers.
+Unlike silly fictional wizards and Nordic demigods, writers really are magical.

 Read the following three lines: